AlexandraFaria/HabitTracker/README.md

 ``````commandline
 del .\test.db
 ``````
 7. Then comment out the two fixture notes @pytest.mark.skip in the test_habit.py file.
-This allows the last two methods to run and delete all the data in the test.db file, instead of skipping these last two methods.
+This permits the last two methods to run and delete all the data in the test.db file.